-Our bank and other borrowings primarily consisted of short-term working capital loans and long-term project loans for the construction of the school premises.
+Our interest-bearing bank borrowings primarily consisted of short-term working capital loans and long-term project loans for the construction of the school premises.

-We primarily borrowed loans from banks and financial institutions to supplement our working capital and finance our capital expenditure.
-Our bank and other borrowings of RMB784.3 million as at 31 December 2021 were all denominated in Renminbi.
-As at 31 December 2021, the annual average effective interest of our bank and other borrowings decreased to 4.34% (2020: 4.85%).
+We borrowed loans from banks to supplement our working capital and finance our capital expenditure.
+As at 31 December 2022, our interest-bearing bank borrowings of RMB774.4 million were all denominated in Renminbi.
+The annual average effective interest rate of our bank borrowings decreased to 4.20% (2021: 4.34%).